arnavs1ngh/notes/index.md

 math: mathjax3
 ---

-# Test to see if shit changes again
+# Test to see if shit changes againagain

 This is a website based off of the ["Just the Docs"](https://github.com/pmarsceill/just-the-docs) Jekyll theme by Patrick Marsceill.
 I created this in the summer of my first year, after using onenote for a year of taking notes.
 Hopefully I continue to use this, and it will be a useful repository of notes for myself and others, independent of internal student lead wiki.